3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 ```
 If you get a error does not exist type thing & Kiauh is not already installed go here for install instructions: https://github.com/dw-0/kiauh

-It is already installed it should now bring up a request for an update, type `y` to update Kiauh
+If it is already installed it should now bring up a request for an update, type `y` to update Kiauh

 You can try to update `Klipper`, `Moonraker` & `Mainsail`